zapabob/ROCm/README.md

 Users are recommended to collect kernel execution timestamps without monitoring counters, as follows:

-1. ​Enable timing using the _--timestamp on_ flag, and run the application.
+1. Enable timing using the `--timestamp on` flag, and run the application.
-2. Rerun the application using the _-i_ option with the input filename that contains the name of the counter(s) to monitor, and save this to a different output file using the _-o_ flag.
+2. Rerun the application using the `-i` option with the input filename that contains the name of the counter(s) to monitor, and save this to a different output file using the `-o` flag.
 3. Check the output result file from step 1.
 4. The order of timestamps correctly displays as:

-_DispathNS \&lt; BeginNS \&lt; EndNS \&lt; CompleteNS_
+_DispathNS < BeginNS < EndNS < CompleteNS_

 1. Users can find the values of the collected counters in the output file generated in step 2.